Last updated: March 2026

 When Perplexity Wins

-Perplexity excels when your question requires synthesis — combining information from multiple sources into a coherent answer.
-This mirrors how AI tools generally work, which we cover in our AI glossary:
+Perplexity excels when your question requires synthesis — combining information from multiple sources into a coherent answer:

 How to Make Perplexity Your Default Search